Coexisting Kagome and Heavy Fermion Flat Bands in YbCr$_6$Ge$_6$: Crystal Growth

 \section{Crystal Growth}

 Single crystals of YCG and LCG were synthesized using tin as a flux in sealed quartz tube under partial argon atmosphere.
 Yb (grain, 99.9\%), Lu (grain, 99.9\%), Cr (powder, 99.995\%), Ge (lump, 99.999\%), and Sn (shot, 99.995\%) were placed in an alumina crucible with an atomic ratio of Yb(or Lu):Cr:Ge:Sn = 1:3:6:20.
 The crucibles were sealed in quartz tubes under 5 Torr of Argon (99.9999\%) after purging 3--5 times.
 The ampules were heated to 1150 $^\circ$C and held for 24 hours, then cooled to 850 $^\circ$C at a rate of 250 $^\circ$C/hour.
-Further cooling to 600 $^\circ$C was performed at a rate of 1$^\circ$C/hour, at which point the Sn flux was removed by centrifugation. \red{Single crystal X-ray diffraction analysis of YCG single crystals confirmed full stoichiometry with absence of site disorder across all crystallographic sites.
-A detailed structural report is currently under publication elsewhere.}
+Further cooling to 600 $^\circ$C was performed at a rate of 1$^\circ$C/hour, at which point the Sn flux was removed by centrifugation. \red{Single crystal X-ray diffraction analysis of YCG single crystals confirmed full stoichiometry with absence of site disorder across all crystallographic sites.}